-All of the above versions are available on the following platforms: linux/amd64, linux/arm64, linux/ppc64le, linux/s390x.
+EDB Postgres Extended is supported only on linux/amd64.

 EDB supports operand images for linux/ppc64le and linux/s390x architectures on OpenShift only.

 About this guide

 Follow the instructions in the "Quickstart" to test EDB Postgres for Kubernetes on a local Kubernetes cluster using Kind, or Minikube.